romarowski/structy/04-graph.md

 - Time: $O(E)$ where $E$ is the number of edges in the graph.
 - Space: $O(N)$ where $N$ is the number of nodes in the graph.

+### Cylcle finding problem

+**Statement**: Given a directed graph, find a cycle in the graph.

+**Approach**: The white-gray-black algorithm is a way to detect cycles in a graph.
+It uses a color system to keep track of the visited nodes.
+The colors are:
+- White: The node has not been visited.
+- Gray: The node is being visited.
+- Black: The node and all its neighbors have been visited.

+Use a **depth-first search** to traverse the graph.
+If a gray node is found, then a cycle has been found.

+**Complexity**:
+- Time: $O(E)$ where $E$ is the number of edges in the graph.
+- Space: $O(N)$ where $N$ is the number of nodes in the graph.